 Your Cat Palm should never be placed near a radiator or heating vent, nor should it be placed below an air conditioner.

-Likewise, palms may be grown in pots outside during the summer if you reside in a cooler region.
+Similarly, keep the plant away from drafts and cold sources like single-paned windows.
 Water whenever the soil partially dries in a sunny place in your garden or patio.

 Here are a few ideas to increase the humidity for the betterment of the plant:

-5. Soil Mix
+3. Soil Mix & Fertililzation

 - 3 parts African violets soil mix to 1 part garden loam